jbx-protocol/juice-docs/docs/dao/jbx.md

 ### Why JBX

 Juicebox is developed by an open organization of JBX holders.
 JBX has no CEO, no hiring department, and no Board of Directors; instead, it is operated by JBX token holders with financial stake in its success.
-By using tokens and the Juicebox protocol itself, the organization is able to manage strategic decisions and build the Juicebox protocol and ecosystem without at a global scale entirely through the internet.
+By using tokens and the Juicebox protocol itself, the organization is able to manage strategic decisions and build the Juicebox protocol and ecosystem at a global scale entirely through the internet.

 ### How JBX Works